Wojtek130/Project_Video_Database/README.md

 ## Project details

 The whole project is written in Python.
-The app is connecten to a SQLite database.
+The app is connected to a SQLite database.
 Used libraries: tkinter.